Pylons/pyramid/docs/narr/introduction.rst

 Fully Interactive Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When developing a Pyramid application a variety of interactive features are
+When developing a Pyramid application a variety of interactive
-available.
-Pyramid will automatically utilize changed templates when
+features are available.
+Pyramid can automatically utilize changed
-rendering pages and automatically restart the application to incorporate
+templates when rendering pages and automatically restart the
-changed python code.
+application to incorporate changed python code.

 Pyramid's debug toolbar comes activated when you use a Pyramid scaffold to
 render a project.
 This toolbar overlays your application in the browser, and